balusena/ansible-for-devops/10-Policy as Code/01-Introduction.md

 ### 1. Define Policies:

-Start by defining policies in a code repository using your chosen PaC tool.
+- Start by defining policies in a code repository using your chosen PaC tool.

 ### 2. Integrate with CI/CD Pipelines:

-Incorporate policy checks into CI/CD pipelines to enforce policies during the development and deployment phases.
+- In corporate policy checks into CI/CD pipelines to enforce policies during the development and deployment phases.

 ### 3. Continuous Monitoring:

-Use monitoring tools to continuously evaluate the environment for policy compliance and trigger alerts or remediation actions when violations are detected.
+- Use monitoring tools to continuously evaluate the environment for policy compliance and trigger alerts or remediation actions when violations are detected.

 ### 4. Iterate and Improve:

-Continuously refine and update policies based on feedback, changes in regulatory requirements, and evolving organizational needs.
+- Continuously refine and update policies based on feedback, changes in regulatory requirements, and evolving organizational needs.

 By adopting Policy as Code, organizations can improve their governance, enhance security, and ensure consistent policy enforcement across their IT infrastructure.